Cooling: an important step

 Control over the cooling process

-Control over the cooling process can be achieved by adjusting the air flow rate.
-Raising the flow will help to speed up the cooling process.
-Rapid cooling in rotomoulding can lead to warping of the finished product due to uneven cooling rates in different areas of the mould and across the part.
-This can also lead to increased stress in the material and reduced structural integrity.
+Controlling the cooling process in rotational moulding is important to achieve a high-quality product.
+Precise control of cooling parameters such as temperature, airflow and cooling time determines the final mechanical and visual properties of the product.
+Control of the cooling process rotomoulding can be achieved by adjusting the air flow rate.
+Cooling plastic fast can lead to warping of the finished product due to uneven cooling rates in different areas of the mould and the overall component.
+In addition, it can also lead to increased internal stresses and reduced structural integrity.

 Defining Step